 A webhook is a lightweight, event-driven communication mechanism that allows one application to send real-time data to another.
 Unlike APIs, webhooks operate on a push model, meaning the server sends data to the client automatically when a specific event occurs.

-| Aspect | APIs | Webhooks | |-----------------------|-------------------------------------------------------------------------|--------------------------------------------------------------------------| | Communication Model | Request-Response (Pull) | Event-Driven (Push) | | Data Transfer | Requires the client to request data | Automatically sends data when an event occurs | | Real-Time Updates | Requires frequent polling for real-time updates | Provides real-time updates without polling | | Complexity | Requires more setup and management (e.g., handling requests, rate limits) | Simpler to implement for event-based communication | | Use Cases | Ideal for retrieving or sending data on demand | Best for triggering actions or sending notifications based on events |
+| Aspect | APIs | Webhooks | |------------------------|-------------------------------------------------------------------------|--------------------------------------------------------------------------| | Communication Model | Request-Response (Pull) | Event-Driven (Push) | | Data Delivery | Requires the client to request data | Automatically sends data when an event occurs | | Real-Time Updates | Not inherently real-time; requires frequent polling | Real-time by default | | Complexity | Requires more setup and configuration | Simpler to implement for event-based use cases | | Use Cases | Ideal for retrieving or sending data on demand | Best for triggering actions or sending notifications based on events |